goguet coat of arms

 The young Goguet couple and their daughter were among the some 200 passengers and crew aboard the 350 ton ship Le Saint-Andre which left Rochelle, France on July 2, 1659 with two other ships called Prince Guillaume (180 ton) and Le Sacrifice d’Abraham (200 tons).
 By comparison, the Mayflower was 180 tons.
 Le Saint-Andre had previously been a hospital ship for the French Navy and it was said that it was not disinfected before it embarked for Canada.
 It also carried 20 cannons.

-The ship and 117 of the travellers are identified on this page.
+The ship and 117 of the travelers are identified on this page.
 Pierre and Louise traveled with two of Louise’s sisters and their husbands.
 Michèle Garnier (1638-1720) with her husband, Simon Jean Cardinal (1619-1679) and their sons: Jacques, aged 5 and Jean, aged 1.
 Marie Marguerite Garnier (1625-1701) and her husband, Olivier Charbonneau (1611-unknown) with their only daughter Anne, aged 2.
 The fourth sister, Marie Louise, arrived in New France the year before in 1658 as “Fille à marier” and married Jean Pichard.
+Also onboard was Etienne Trudeau, the ancestor of the Trudeau family (and future Canadian prime ministers Pierre and Justin Trudeau).
+11

 Rolle of the crew of the ship Le Saint André built in 16____ to ____